 Management of the IERPB budget is assumed by the program coordinators, with the support of the Secretariat.
-Reporting to the SCRSC is responsibility of the coordinators.
+Reporting to the SCRS is responsibility of the coordinators.
 Countries that are allocated budget lines for program activities need to contact the respective program coordinators for approval of expenditures before the work is carried out.
 Invoices and brief reports on activities conducted need to be sent to the program coordinators and ICCAT to obtain reimbursement.
 These funding requests need to be done according to the ICCAT protocol for the use of funds from ICCAT (see Addendum 2 to Appendix 7 to the 2011 SCRS Report).

-2014 Budget and Expenditures
+2014 Budget and expenditures

 This section presents a summary of the contributions and expenditures for the ICCAT Enhanced Research Program for Billfish during 2014.
-The Billfish Working Group developed a budget of $\&pmath{\in}50,800.00$ for the IERPB.
-The contributions made to the IERPB for the 2014 program were $\&pmath{\in}31,212.00$ from the regular ICCAT budget and $\&pmath{\in}8,000$ from Chinese Taipei.
-Carryover funds remaining from previous year were $\&pmath{\in}20,052.13$ thus total funds available for 2014 were $\&pmath{\in}59,264.13$ (Table 1).
+The billfish species group developed a budget of $\mathfrak{S}0,800.00$ for the IERPB.
+The contributions made to the IERPB for the 2014 program were $\mathfrak{S}1,212.00$ from the regular ICCAT budget and $\mathfrak{S},000$ from Chinese Taipei.
+Carryover funds remaining from previous year were $\mathfrak{C}0,052.13$ thus total funds available for 2014 were $\mathfrak{S}9,264.13$ (Table 1).
 As a consequence all planned activities of the program were able to be carried out.
-Expenditures to date in 2014 have been $\&pmath{\in}12,449.29$ but $\&pmath{\in}38,425.00$ are already committed to other activities that have either taken place in 2014 or will take place between October and December.
+Expenditures to date in 2014 have been $\mathfrak{S}2,449.29$ but $\mathfrak{S}8,425.00$ are already committed to other activities that have either taken place in 2014 or will take place between October and December.
 One of the main reasons for the smaller expenditures has been the delays that have been registered in the genetic program and the processing of samples has not yet started.
-The estimated balance of the program at the end of 2014 will be $\&pmath{\in}8,389.84$ (Table 1).
+The estimated balance of the program at the end of 2014 will be $\mathfrak{S},389.84$ (Table 1).

 In-kind contributions to the program continued to be made during 2014.
-INIA and the University of Oriente (Venezuela), Universidade Federal Rural de Pernambuco (Brazil), and Instituto Dirección Nacional de Recursos Acuáticos (Uruguay) have provided personnel time and other resources as in-kind contributions to the at-sea biological sampling program, thereby reducing the amount of funds needed for this activity from the ICCAT billfish funds.
-Some of the travel costs and personnel time of the program coordinators were absorbed by the U.S. National Marine Fisheries Service, University of Miami, Ghana department of fisheries and by the ICCAT Data fund.
+INIA and the University of Oriente (Venezuela), Universidade Federal Rural de Pernambuco (Brazil), and Instituto de la Dirección Nacional de Recursos Acuáticos (Uruguay) have provided personnel time and other resources as in-kind contributions to the at-sea biological sampling program, thereby reducing the amount of funds needed for this activity from the ICCAT billfish funds.
+Some of the travel costs and personnel time of the program coordinators were absorbed by the U.S. National Marine Fisheries Service, University of Miami, Ghana Department of Fisheries and by the ICCAT Data Fund.